No Place: History

 The village originally consisted of four terraced houses, known as No Place.
 In 1937, residents of the terrace of houses to the north, known as Co-operative Villas, demolished these houses, but took on the name for their own village.

 Derwentside Council tried to change the name of the village to Co-operative Villas in 1983; however, they met with strong protests from local residents at the removal of all signs pointing to No Place.
-Today the signs say both No Place and (at the request of some residents) Co-operative Villas.
+At the request of some residents, the signs say both No Place and Co-operative Villas.

 No Place has been noted for its unusual place name.
-Other unusual place names in the North East include the village of Pity Me (probably a contraction of Pithead Mere, a nearby bog), Bearpark (from Beaurepaire, French for "beautiful retreat" – the name of a nearby Norman manor), Wideopen, Once Brewed and Twice Brewed.
+Other unusual place names in the North East include the village of Pity Me, (Note: Probably a contraction of Pithead Mere, a nearby bog.)
+Bearpark, (Note: From Beaurepaire, French for "beautiful retreat" – the name of a nearby Norman manor.)
+Wideopen, Once Brewed and Twice Brewed.

-Film references
+Amenities

+The village is home to an award-winning real ale pub, the Beamish Mary Inn; it dates from 1897 and was known originally as the Red Robin.

+In popular culture

-Sharing the village's name is No Place, an independently produced feature film made in the North East of England and shown at the Cannes Film Festival, subsequently leading to limited distribution at the Tyneside Cinema.
+Sharing the village's name is No Place, an independently-produced feature film made in the North East of England and shown at the Cannes Film Festival.
+It led subsequently to limited distribution at the Tyneside Cinema.